 This can occur when there is more than one edition of SocketTools installed on the same system.
 If Windows 10 finds multiple shortcuts that point to the same information (for example, a shortcut that is a link to one of the areas on our website) then it will only show one instance of that shortcut, under the first SocketTools edition folder that is listed in the menu on the left-hand side.

 Where this is most problematic is when a shortcut to the License Manager utility is not shown for one of the SocketTools editions because all editions share the same version of the utility.
-We have changed the installer for the current version of SocketTools to install each edition for the current user, with unique links to the License Manager.
+As of SocketTools 9.2, we have changed the installer to install each edition for the current user, with unique links to the License Manager.